Wolf Creek Community Alliance was awarded a Technical Assistance Grant from the State of

 mine contaminants, and to support public health and environmental health in Grass Valley.
 Wolf

 Creek Community Alliance welcomes your participation on this project.
-If you’re not already,
+If you haven’t already,

-subscribe to the WCCA newsletter sign up to receive updated information about meetings and
+subscribe to the WCCA newsletter to receive updated information about meetings and

 what is being learned as the project goes forward.
-For more information, contact
+For more information or to subscribe to the newsletter, contact

 greg@wolfcreekalliance.org.